uxerror/GodotPixelRenderer/README.md

 ## 🙏 Acknowledgments

 Thanks to the **Godot Engine** community, **Lospec** pixel art community, and **KayKit** for the default skeleton asset.

+Thanks to:
+- Viktor Edén (github.com/HolyAcorn) for making the normal material and normal map export functionality

 ### 🤖 AI Development Assistance
 This project was developed with the assistance of **Claude Sonnet** through **Cursor AI** as a coding assistant, helping to enhance development efficiency and code quality.